 Parents are expected to send a written note, or call the school, to excuse all absences.
+Parents can also excuse absences via Skyward Family Access.
 Students may be excused from a class period or day of school for an illness, family emergency, religious observances, or medical appointments.
 Your school principal works with families to determine whether absences will be considered excused or unexcused and in doing so considers your rights as a parent to make essential decisions regarding your student's attendance.
 However, the District is obligated to follow the attendance law and report unexcused absences to the juvenile court system as noted above.
 Students who acquire an excessive number of excused absences may be placed on an attendance contract and reported to the juvenile court system.